Shushsa/docs/docs/general.md

 ## Q12: Will there be a need for an exchange such as Kira so early in the evolution of the Cosmos ecosystem?

-We believe in a multi-chain future, evolving toward a rich and diverse universe of interconnected blockchains.
+We believe in a multi-chain future consisting of rich and diverse universe of interconnected blockchains.
-This vision implies not only the emergence of trustless bridges to the largest ecosystems (such as BTC and ETH) but also the emergence of thousands of new projects, developed using a range of SDKs, and built using reusable modules rather than by adapting legacy and monolithic codebases.
-In case of Cosmos, BTC and ETH bridges are almost complete and will be released toward the end of 2019, along with IBC.
+This vision implies not only the emergence of trustless bridges to the largest ecosystems (such as Bitcoin and Ethereum) but also the emergence of thousands of new projects, developed using a range of SDKs, and built using reusable modules rather than by adapting legacy and monolithic codebases.
+In case of Cosmos, Bitcoin and Ethereum bridges are almost complete and will be released toward the end of 2019, along with the IBC protocol.

+Looking back at the development of the blockchain ecosystem, the first round of innovation came about via multiple forks Bitcoin's Proof of Work consensus (e.g. Litecoin) and then later, at the smart contact level, with the launch and adoption of Ethereum.

-Previous paradigms occurred first on various forks of PoW, then on the smart contact level.
-The new trend is Proof of Stake consensus and Internet of Blockchains, and this makes total sense from the perspective of developers who want to rapidly deliver blockchain apps that actually work and scale in real life scenarios.
-Which implies that in not so distant future, majority of tokens will be available or created within the IoB.
-Kira will allow for all those assets to trade in a fully trustless and permissionless manner.
+However, as the vision for the Internet of Blockchains gains traction, developers preference is now shifting toward Proof of Stake consensus and corresponding SDKs from Cosmos and Polkadot.
+This modular approach makes sense from the perspective of engineers who want to rapidly deliver blockchain application that can scale to address real world problems.
+All of this implies that, in not too distant future, the majority of tokens will be available or created within the this interconnected ecosystem of PoS blockchains.
+Kira will allow all those assets to trade in a fully trustless and permissionless manner.

 It’s extremely important that PoS tokens have a trustless and permissionless access to the market, due to how the PoS consensus is secured - through the assumption that stake-able